dhadka/ezcache/README.md

 ## Supported Languages

-The following languages and package management tools are auto-detected by `ezcache`:
+ezcache recognizes the following programming languages and package management tools.
+If you do not explicitly specify the `type`, ezcache will attempt to auto-detect the appropriate type (or types) for your repository.

 | Language | Package Manager    | Type        |
 | -------- | ------------------ | ----------- |